cloudposse/docs/content/fundamentals/concepts.md

 Vendoring is a strategy of importing external dependencies into a local source tree or VCS.
 Many languages (e.g. NodeJS) support the concept.
 However, there are many other tools which do not address how to do vendoring.

 There are a few reasons to do vendoring.
 Sometimes the tools we use do not support importing external sources.
-Other times, we need to make sure to have full-control over the the lifecycle or versioning of some code in case the external dependencies go away.
+Other times, we need to make sure to have full-control over the lifecycle or versioning of some code in case the external dependencies go away.

 Our current approach to vendoring of thirdparty software dependencies is to use [vendir](https://github.com/vmware-tanzu/carvel-vendir) when needed.